Cloudzero/cloudzero-charts/charts/cloudzero-agent/README.md

 The chart requires a CloudZero API key to send metric data.
 Admins can retrieve API keys [here](https://app.cloudzero.com/organization/api-keys).

-The API key can be supplied as an existing secret (default) or created by the chart.
-Ensure the Secret is in the same namespace as the chart and follows this format:
+The API key is typically stored in a Secret in the cluster.
+The `cloudzero-agent` chart will create a Secret if the API key is provided via the `apiKey` argument.
+Alternatively, the API key can be stored in a Secret external to the chart; this Secret name would then be set as the `existingSecretName` argument.
+If creating a Secret external to the chart, ensure the Secret is in the same namespace as the chart and follows this format:

-**values-override.yaml**
+**Example User-Created Secret Content**
 ```yaml
 data:
   value: <API_KEY>